 10 of 10

-The easiest, quickest, and cheapest way to start composting for a garden is using the dig and drop method.
-All you need to do is a dig a hole by your garden and then add your organic matter to it.
-Cover the hole back up and you'll enrich the soil for your garden.
+The easiest, quickest, and cheapest way to start composting for a garden is using the dig-and-drop method.
+All you need to do is dig a hole by your garden and then add your organic matter to it.
+Cover the hole back up and you'll have automatically enriched the soil for your garden.
 If you're looking for a way to use this method for a large garden, consider trench composting.